-> Another way to look at this is autonomy.
+Another way to look at this aspect is autonomy.
 If a microservice must rely on another service to directly service a request, it is not truly autonomous.

 Layers in DDD microservices

 Most enterprise applications with significant business and technical complexity are defined by multiple layers.
 The layers are a logical artifact, and are not related to the deployment of the service.
 They exist to help developers manage the complexity in the code.
-Different layers (like the domain model layer versus the presentation layer, etc.) might have different types, which mandates translations between those types.
+Different layers (like the domain model layer versus the presentation layer, etc.) might have different types, which mandate translations between those types.

 For example, an entity could be loaded from the database.
 Then part of that information, or an aggregation of information including additional data from other entities, can be sent to the client UI through a REST Web API.
 The point here is that the domain entity is contained within the domain model layer and should not be propagated to other areas that it does not belong to, like to the presentation layer.

 Additionally, you need to have always-valid entities (see the Designing validations in the domain model layer section) controlled by aggregate roots (root entities).
 Therefore, entities should not be bound to client views, because at the UI level some data might still not be validated.
-This is what the ViewModel is for.
+This reason is what the ViewModel is for.
 The ViewModel is a data model exclusively for presentation layer needs.
 The domain entities do not belong directly to the ViewModel.
 Instead, you need to translate between ViewModels and domain entities and vice versa.

 When tackling complexity, it is important to have a domain model controlled by aggregate roots that make sure that all the invariants and rules related to that group of entities (aggregate) are performed through a single entry-point or gate, the aggregate root.